findy-network/findy-agent-cli/scripts/fullstack/fsm/README.md

 In some way yes, but the end result isn't more centralized than the suggested trust-registries for other or similar problems in SSI field.
-In a certain way this model add self-sovereignty because now every one can issue, and every one can build these issuing services to their use cases.
+In a certain way this model add self-sovereignty because now everyone can issue, and everyone can build these issuing services for their use cases.

 ### More Reading